-One morning when the clouds over Bath parted and we were about to head out for the day to take some photos in the sunshine, Diane, our host at our B&B, offered to drive us into town so we wouldn’t have to walk.
+One morning when the clouds over Bath parted and we were about to head out for the day to take some photos in the sunshine, Diane, the host at our charming B&B, offered to drive us into town so we wouldn’t have to walk.
 On the way, she took a small detour to show us some of the lesser known parts of Bath.

-William Beckford was an English writer better known for squandering his inheritance from his father on art and architecture than his writings.
+William Beckford was an English writer, better known for squandering his inheritance from his father on art and architecture than his writings.
 But the real scandal surrounding Beckford was the discovery and outing of his bisexuality after he’d been married.
 England in 1784 was not the tolerant society it is today, and due to the allegations against him, Beckford and his wife chose to exile themselves from Britain for a number of years.

-On his return years later, Beckford moved into Lansdown Crescent and began building a large tower on the same hill to house his collections of books and art.
+On his return years later, Beckford moved into Lansdown Crescent and began building a large tower on the same hill to house his collection of books and art.
 After his death, Beckford’s Tower became a museum dedicated to his life and collections, and also his final resting place.
-Visitors can explore the museum, climb the 154 steps to the top for the tower, and wander through the pretty garden paths outside the museum.
+Visitors can explore the museum, climb the 154 steps to the top of the tower, and wander through the pretty garden paths outside the museum.

-But the tower was not the focus of our stop there.
-Instead, we were there for the gorgeous, panoramic views of Bath and the countryside from the top of the hill.
-From the tower, we walked on the paths through the cemetery, stopping to pay our respects at Beckford’s grave on the way, of course.
-From there, paths were cut through the trees on the other side of which were some of the most stunning views of Bath that I’ve ever seen.
+From Beckford’s Tower, we walked along the paths through the cemetery, stopping to pay our respects at Beckford’s grave on the way, of course.
+From there, paths were cut through the trees, on the other side of which were some of the most stunning views of Bath that I’ve ever seen.